How to… Build a DIY Ukulele!

 • Need help teaching your client to play the ukulele after you’ve built it?
 Check out Stephanie Leavell’s course on Music For Kiddos called “Ukulele For Kiddos-- A Simple How-To Guide,” where she teaches you the basics in 12 simple lessons.

 ** Disclaimer: As an Amazon Associate, I earn a small commission from qualifying purchases made through links in this post.
-All of the links are from products I have personally bought and used during sessions.

 Related Posts: